srimani-programmer/Breast-Cancer-Predictor/README.md

   ```sh
   $ conda create -n myenv python=3.6
   ```
-  * Install the required packages using requirements.txt inside the environemnt using pip.
+  * Install the required packages using requirements.txt inside the environment using pip.
   ```sh
   $ pip install -r requirements.txt
   ```
   * run the app.py as `python app.py`
   * Web Application will be hosted at  `127.0.0.1:5000`
-  * Enter the URL in the browser Application will be hosted.
+  * Enter the above URL in the browser.
   * Enter the details of the tumor to detect the type of the cancer with more than 95% accuracy.

 ## Steps to follow :scroll: